p4lang/p4c/backends/ubpf/README.md

 by [the P4rt-OVS switch](https://github.com/Orange-OpenSource/p4rt-ovs).
 The uBPF VM is based on the open-source implementation provided by [IOVisor](https://github.com/iovisor/ubpf).

-The P4-to-uBPF compiler accepts only the P4_16 programs written for the `ubpf_model.p4` architecture model.
+The P4-to-uBPF compiler accepts only the P4_16 programs written for the [ubpf_model.p4](../ubpf/p4include/ubpf_model.p4) architecture model.

 The backend for uBPF is mostly based on [P4-to-eBPF compiler](../ebpf/README.md).
-In fact, it implements the same concepts, but generates the C code, which is compatible with the user space BPF implementation.
+In fact, it implements the same concepts, but generates C code, which is compatible with the user space BPF implementation.

 ## Background